renatolipi/webservice_rest_example/README.md

 ##### Warning:

-This project was created and tested on Ubuntu 12.10.
+This project was created and tested on Ubuntu 12.10, with Python 2.7.3.
 The database used was sqlite3.
 No extra packages were necessary on Ubuntu 12_10.
 *If you had any problem while installing this project, please contact me.*